 Students who are already working in a dental clinic or who intend to get jobs at major production facilities such as Crown Medical in Doral or US Dental Depot in Fort Lauderdale can focus solely on dentures, crowns, bridges, and porcelain work.
 These are diploma careers that are not designed for academic transfers to other institutions, but they can be completed in about eight months and can greatly expand employment potential for the right candidates.

-Depending on the course of study you choose, some of the courses you will take will focus on prosthesis, working with porcelain materials to replicate the natural appearance of teeth, glazing, staining, marginal design, prosthodontics, and others.
+Depending on the course of study you choose, some of the courses you will take will focus on a prosthesis, working with porcelain materials to replicate the natural appearance of teeth, glazing, staining, marginal design, prosthodontics, and others.
 Naturally, dental anatomy is a must, and you can expect substantial hands-on instruction with laboratory instructors who will teach you how to craft appliances and how they can restore patients’ smiles.
 As for personal satisfaction within this career field, many dental lab techs who do not interact with patients nonetheless enjoy seeing photographs of bright smiles.
-The happiness and self esteem gained by patients whose smiles are brought back with orthodontic treatment is very contagious, and this is certainly one of the best aspects of becoming a dental lab tech.
+The happiness and self-esteem gained by patients whose smiles are brought back with orthodontic treatment are very contagious, and this is certainly one of the best aspects of becoming a dental lab tech.

 Florida National University is one of the Best Dental Lab Schools in Florida

 In the end, the best dental lab tech school in South Florida is the one that adjusts to your life schedule without saddling you with a lot of debt.
 FNU is an accredited college where you can apply for financial aid and complete your dental lab tech education right here in South Florida.
 Our admissions counselors can provide you with more information about what you can expect from the Associate of Science Dental Laboratory Technology program.